 To better support international activities and to address and minimize health, safety, and other risk issues for the university, the University of Colorado Boulder (CU Boulder) establishes the following policy regarding international travel by/with students that is CU Boulder-sponsored, CU Boulder-affiliated, or related to a CU Boulder activity/program.
 This policy serves to require review of international travel plans to mitigate risk regarding issues related to risk management, health and safety and will allow the campus to maintain better records of its international work.

-All study abroad programs, international internships, and international service learning at CU Boulder must be operated through Education Abroad and have the approval of the campus Study Abroad Committee.
+All education abroad programs, international internships, and international service learning at CU Boulder must be operated through Education Abroad and have the approval of the campus Education Abroad Committee.
 This quality control ensures that programs have appropriate planning, implementation and oversight.
-Faculty interested in teaching a course abroad to CU Boulder students can reference the Global Seminars website, which provides information about faculty-led Global Seminars and guidelines on submitting proposals.
+Faculty interested in teaching a course or part of a course abroad to CU Boulder students can reference the Develop a Program webpage, which provides information about faculty-led Global Seminars, Global Intensives and guidelines on submitting proposals.

 This policy excludes personal leisure or vacation travel that has no connection to CU Boulder.